 Femto-LASIK – the operation

 Topical anesthetic drops are applied to your eyes.
 The eyes and the adjacent areas are disinfected and covered in a sterile manner.
-Then the eye is being kept open inserting a lid speculum.
-Using a Femtosecond laser a fine flap is cut in the cornea with a 5-9 mm diameter and a thickness of 0.1 mm.
+Then the eye is held open by inserting a lid speculum.
+Using a Femtosecond laser a fine flap 5-9 mm in diameter and 0.1 mm thick is cut in the cornea.
 The hinge is mostly located in the superior part of the cornea.
 The flap is lifted and folded back exposing the inner part of the cornea.
 The actual laser ablation is performed with an excimer laser.
 After the completion of ablation the flap is repositioned over the treatment area and the lid speculum finally removed.

 Using the Schwind AMARIS laser significantly reduces the duration of the ablation (1.3 second for one diopter of correction).
 For example it can correct 5 diopter of myopia in just 6 seconds.
 During the operation a sophisticated eye tracking system registers your eye movements so that the laser beams will exactly follow your eye movements.

 The wound healing of the cornea around the created flap usually takes one to two days.
-The final and strong adhesion of the flap to the cornea takes a few weeks or months.
+Full adhesion of the flap to the cornea takes a few weeks or months.

-One day, one week and one month after the operation our doctors will perform a routine eye exam to control the healing process and to adjust the eye drop treatment.
+At the intervals of one day, one week and one month after the operation our doctors will perform a routine eye exam to monitor the healing process and to adjust the eye drop treatment.

 Advantages of a Femto-LASIK operation